logo for easy-oil-painting-techniques.org

 Ok, lets answer your first question about Damar varnish.
 Here the Wikipedia version:

-Dammar gum is obtained from the Dipterocarpaceae family of trees in India and East Asia, principally those of the genera Shorea, Balanocarpus, or Hopea.
+Damar gum is obtained from the Dipterocarpaceae family of trees in India and East Asia, principally those of the genera Shorea, Balanocarpus, or Hopea.
 Most is produced by tapping trees; however some is collected in fossilized form from the ground.
-The gum varies in colour from clear to pale yellow, while the fossilized form is grey-brown.
-Dammar gum is a triterpenoid resin, containing a large number of triterpenes and their oxidation products.
-Many of them are low molecular weight compounds (Dammarane, Dammarenolic acid, Oleanane, Oleanonic acid, etc), but dammar also contains a polymeric fraction, composed of polycadinene.
+The gum varies in color from clear to pale yellow, while the fossilized form is grey-brown.
+Damar gum is a triterpenoid resin, containing a large number of triterpenes and their oxidation products.
+Many of them are low molecular weight compounds (Dammarane, Dammarenolic acid, Oleanane, Oleanonic acid, etc), but damar also contains a polymeric fraction, composed of polycadinene.

 Damar varnish is commonly used in oil painting, both during the painting process and after the painting is finished.2 (The Artist's Handbook of Materials and Techniques)